Divine providence: Lutheran

 In Lutheran theology, divine providence refers to God's preservation of creation, his cooperation with everything that happens, and his guiding of the universe.
 While God cooperates with both good and evil deeds, with the evil deeds he does so only in as much as they are deeds, not with the evil in them.
 God concurs with an act's effect, but he does not cooperate in the corruption of an act or the evil of its effect.
 Lutherans believe everything exists for the sake of the Christian Church, and that God guides everything for its welfare and growth.

 According to Martin Luther, divine providence began when God created the world with everything needed for human life, including both physical things and natural laws.
 In Luther's Small Catechism, the explanation of the first article of the Apostles' Creed declares that everything people have that is good is given and preserved by God, either directly or through other people or things.
 Of the services others provide us through family, government, and work, he writes, "we receive these blessings not from them, but, through them, from God."
 Since God uses everyone's useful tasks for good, people should look not down upon some useful vocations as being less worthy than others.
 Instead people should honor others, no matter how lowly, as being the means God uses to work in the world.

-Calvinist
+Reformed

-This term is an integral part of John Calvin's theological framework known as Calvinism, which emphasizes the total depravity of man and the complete sovereignty of God.
-God's plan for the world and every soul that he has created is guided by his will or providence.
-According to Calvin, the idea that man has free will and is able to make choices independently of what God has already determined is based on our limited understanding of God's perfection and the idea that God's purposes can be circumvented.
-In this mode of thought, providence is related to absolute free will.
-This concept remains prominent among many Protestant denominations that identify with Calvinism (e.g. the Reformed churches).
+The concept of divine providence is an integral part of Reformed theology, which emphasizes the total depravity of man and the complete sovereignty of God.
+Article 13 of the Belgic Confession, a Reformed confession of faith, first outlines the doctrine, then explains why it does not entail that God is the author of evil, finally exhorting its readers to humility for this doctrine, which is said to afford great consolation to Christians.